 The Government has introduced a requirement for local planning authorities to publish and maintain a Brownfield Land Register.
 This will contain a list of sites that have been previously developed and are potentially suitable for housing-led development.

-Part one: will contain sites categorised as previously developed land which are considered by the Council to be suitable, available and achievable for housing-led development.
+The register contains sites categorised as previously developed land which are considered by the Council to be suitable, available and achievable for housing-led development.

-Part two: allows local planning authorities to select sites from part one and grant ‘permission in principle’ (PiP) for housing-led development.
+The register also allows local planning authorities to select sites from part one and grant ‘permission in principle’ (PiP) for housing-led development.
 This establishes the fundamental principles of development in terms of use and approximate number of homes the site can accommodate.
 It is similar in practice to an ‘outline’ planning permission in that further approval from the Council is required in the form of ‘technical details consent’ in order for a site to actually be developed.

 The data above is provided under the Open Government Licence.